-Construction and Demolition Waste Management Plan
+Construction and Demolition Waste Management

 Why is there a recycling ordinance?
 Construction and Demolition (C&D) waste represents a significant part of the solid waste stream, with current estimates at 20-30 percent of the total tonnage.
 Much of this material can be reused or recycled, conserving natural resources and saving valuable landfill space.

 In response to State-mandated waste reduction goals, and as part of the City’s continued efforts to reduce landfilled tonnage, the City adopted the Construction and Demolition Waste Management Ordinance (Chapter 8.62 of PMC).
-The ordinance requires that certain demolition and/or construction projects divert at least 75 percent of waste either through recycling, salvage or deconstruction.
+The ordinance requires that certain demolition and/or construction projects divert at least 75 percent of waste through either recycling, salvage or deconstruction.

 What types of projects require C&D approval?